Etiquette for the meditation hall

 Chanting and bowing

 Chanting should be done in a full voice.
-Chant books are located between the pillows and the wooden benches under each seat.
+Chant books are located between the pillows and the wooden benches under each seat, and are also available here.
 Hold the book up so that the basic zazen position can be maintained.
 At the end of chanting, a roll of bells will ring.
 Stand with hands in gassho.
 At the sound of the bell, make a full bow—first bowing from the waist, then bowing to the floor, kneeling with the forehead on the ground and palms turned up alongside the head.
 Raise up the palms.
 When the bell is muffled, return to standing position with hands in gassho.
 There are three full bows after chanting.
 After the three bows, the jiki will ring the bell; bow with hands in gassho.
 Wait for the clappers to sound.
 (One clap indicates that a period of walking meditation is about to begin and two claps signals a brief resting period followed by sitting.)

 The first sutra chanted is the heart sutra, a very concise exposition on the nature of emptiness. it is the most commonly chanted sutra in the zen tradition.
 The second chant is an english translation of the heart sutra.
 The third chant is a dharani, not necessarily translatable.
 Dharanis are invocations of energy.
 The fourth chant is the dharani of the compassionate one.
 Brief ekos or honorary chants, follow the third and fourth chants.
 The first is an expression of gratitude to the buddhas, bodhisattvas and the great transcendental wisdom.
 The second expresses gratitude to the main figures in the lineage of our roshi.
 The fifth chant is the sermon of Kozen Daito on his deathbed to the members of his monastery.
 Kozen Daito was born in the 13th century, and his student founded Myoshin-ji temple, the head temple of roshi’s lineage.
 The sixth chant is a translation of the fifth.
 The final chant is the four great bodhisattva vows which can be seen as a natural expression of the wisdom view or the commitment of an aspirant to that view.